 Leaders from MidwayUSA, Columbia-based business that recently received Baldrige Award attended the conference as well.
 They announced that MidwayUSA founder and CEO Larry Potterfield and his wife, Brenda, recently pledged $1 million to the first school district in Missouri to receive the Malcolm Baldrige National Quality Award.
 However, Welle says the award isn’t the motivation for having his district adopt the model, but rather the principles behind it.

-Page 2 of 2 - “Having the Governor promote it, it’s one big way to bring attention to it.”
+“Having the Governor promote it, it’s one big way to bring attention to it.”

 Welle is hoping the Grain Valley School Board will look into the Baldrige model for consideration in the near future.